A Yuletide Toss of the Dice | Collette Cameron

 See What Readers Are Saying

-★★★★★ “A very lovely friends to lovers novella, which introduces us to the characters in a new series.” ~ Janet
+★★★★★ “A scandalous wager, an unexpected snowstorm, and a daring rescue reveal a deeper connection than they ever imagined.
+A very lovely friends to lovers novella, which introduces us to the characters in a new series.” ~ Janet

 ★★★★★ “A delightful, engaging romance.
 Jack and Aubrie have been friends since childhood, loved their journey of discovering their love for each other.” ~ Lana